This page contains tips on how you can best search the FreeReg database, beginning with how to find out details of what the database contains.

 - Mary Jane will find Mary Jane, and Mary Jane Elizabeth.
 It will not find Jane Mary Elizabeth.

 If you put a tick in the Soundex box, your search will now return similar sounding forenames, in the same way as it does for surnames.
 This is a new and useful option for forenames.

 Despite all these ways of searching, you may find it more useful to leave the forename box blank, at least to start with.
 This will ensure that you see all possible alternatives that are currently in the database.

 There are two elements to localising the search: county and place.
 FreeReg uses the County and Place names found in the digital Gazetteer published by the Association of British Counties; and Phillimore's Atlas of Parishes and Index of Places.
 We use the geographical location of Place names as identified by the grid reference on the GenUKI website.

 Searching all counties

-You can search for a named person in all counties if you provide a year range and select just one of baptism, marriage or burial.
+You can search for a named person (ie both forename and surname) in all counties if you provide a year range and select just one of baptism, marriage or burial.
 We advise you to make the year range fairly narrow in this case, and be prepared to restrict it further if the search finds more than the maximum of 250 matching records.
 This is a new feature.